Q. What is a Domain Name System (DNS) Service?

 Q. What is the price for Route 53's Geo DNS feature?

-Like all AWS services, there are no upfront fees or long term commitments to use Amazon Route 53 and Geo DNS.
+Like all Amazon Web Services services, there are no upfront fees or long term commitments to use Amazon Route 53 and Geo DNS.
 Customers simply pay for the hosted zones and queries they actually use.
 Please visit the Amazon Route 53 pricing page for details on pricing for Geo DNS queries.

 Q. What is the difference between Latency Based Routing and Geo DNS?

 Geo DNS bases routing decisions on the geographic location of the requests.
 In some cases, geography is a good proxy for latency; but there are certainly situations where it is not.
-LatencyBased Routing utilizes latency measurements between viewer networks and AWS datacenters.
+LatencyBased Routing utilizes latency measurements between viewer networks and Amazon Web Services datacenters.
 These measurements are used to determine which endpoint to direct users toward.

 If your goal is to minimize end-user latency, we recommend using Latency Based Routing.
 If you have compliance, localization requirements, or other use cases that require stable routing from a specific geography to a specific endpoint, we recommend using Geo DNS.